Patient education: Protein in the urine (proteinuria) (Beyond the Basics)

 Transient and orthostatic proteinuria are not harmful conditions, and no specific treatment is needed.

 Patients with persistent low-grade proteinuria that is not related to decreased kidney function or a systemic disease typically have no long-term complications, even if untreated.
-Many nephrologists use an antihypertensive drug, such as an angiotensin converting enzyme (ACE) inhibitor, to reduce or eliminate proteinuria.
+Many nephrologists use an antihypertensive drug, such as an angiotensin-converting enzyme (ACE) inhibitor, to reduce or eliminate proteinuria.
+However, patients with low-grade proteinuria should have it evaluated yearly to make sure it is not getting worse and that kidney function is stable.

 In patients with persistent high-grade proteinuria who have decreased kidney function, the underlying condition is usually treated.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION